A Christmas Carol on Broadway: Show Is Now Closed

 - 8 Shows per week

-Musical adaptation of Charles Dickens’ classic novella of the same name, about a elderly miser who regains his holiday spirit after being visited by ghosts
+Musical adaptation of Charles Dickens’ classic novella, about a elderly miser who regains his holiday spirit after being visited by ghosts.
+All roles are performed by just one actor, Jefferson Mays.

 A Christmas Carol on Broadway Background